Does the IU Health Center perform abortion?

 No. The Health Center does not perform abortion, but we can help a women find an abortion provider and answer questions about the procedure.

 Is Abortion Legal?

 Yes.
 In January 1973, the Supreme Court stated that the decision to terminate a pregnancy should rest with the woman and her health care provider.
 In the state of Indiana, only first trimester abortions (the first three months of pregnancy) are permitted in outpatient clinics.
 If a woman is under the age of 18, parental consent or judicial bypass is required.

 What procedures are available for first trimester abortion in Indiana?

 A woman may choose from two types of first trimester abortion procedures.
 This includes the most common method, a surgical abortion called “vacuum aspiration” or “suction curettage.”
-The other procedure is referred to as a medical abortion and involves taking 2 oral medications, Mifepristone and Misoprostol.
+The other procedure is referred to as a medical abortion and involves taking two oral medications, mifepristone and misoprostol.

 When can an abortion be performed?

-It is preferable medically, emotionally, and economically to have an abortion during the first trimester of pregnancy.
+It is preferable to have an abortion during the first trimester of pregnancy.
 A woman should find out as soon as possible if she is pregnant.
 Pregnancy tests can be done ten days past conception at the IU Health Center.
 This will allow you to make an appointment within the proper amount of time at a clinic that provides abortion services.
 (The IU Health Center does not provide surgical or medical abortions.)
 Surgical abortion can be performed between 6 weeks and 13 weeks, 6 days from the first day of your last period.
-For medical abortions, you must be less than 63 days (9 weeks) from the first day of your last period.
+For medical abortions it must be no more than 70 days from the first day of your last period.
 Indiana law requires that a woman provide consent at least 18 hours before an abortion.
 The clinic you contact will give you the details about informed consent.

 What do I need to do to have an abortion?